Quiz on Food, Kitchen and Cooking with answers

 Related: emotional intelligence quiz with answers

-Question: In general, what is the maximum time applied to competitive eating contests, where the aim is to eat the most of some food in a set time?
+Question: In general, what is the maximum time applied to competitive eating contests, where the aim is to eat the most of some food at a set time?

 (a) 15 minutes